ERC Work Programme 2016

-Please read carefully all provisions below before the preparation of your application (for more detailed information please refer to the Information for Applicants to the Starting and Consolidator Grant 2016 Calls and the Frequently Asked Questions - FAQs):
+Please read carefully all provisions below before the preparation of your application (for more detailed information please refer to the Information for Applicants to the Proof of Concept Grant 2016 Call and the Frequently Asked Questions -FAQs):

 2. Eligibility conditions: The conditions specific to the European Research Council (ERC) are described in the ERC Work Programme 2016 under the heading 'Eligibility criteria' and in the ERC Rules for Submission and Evaluation under Section 2.4.
 An overview is provided below:

-Eligible Host Institution: The host institution (Applicant Legal Entity) must engage the Principal Investigator for at least the duration of the project, as defined in the grant agreement.
-It must either be established in an EU Member State or Associated Country as a legal entity created under national law, or it may be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.
-Any type of legal entity, public or private, including universities, research organisations and undertakings can host Principal Investigators and their teams.
+Eligible Host Institution: The host institution (Applicant Legal Entity) must engage the Principal Investigator for at least the duration of the proof of concept project as defined in the grant agreement and must be established in a Member State or an Associated Country.
+It may also be an International European Interest Organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC), or an entity created under EU law.
+Any type of legal entity, public or private, including universities, research organisations as well as undertakings can host the Principal Investigator and his/her team.

 3.1 Evaluation procedure and criteria: the conditions specific to the European Research Council (ERC) are described in the ERC Work Programme 2016 under the heading 'Evaluation procedure and criteria'.
 An overview is provided below:

 3.2 Guide to the submission and evaluation process: please refer to the ERC Rules for Submission and Evaluation.
-For more information on the peer review evaluation methodology, please refer to the ERC Frontier Research Grants Guide for Peer Reviewers applying to the Proof of Concept call.
+For more information on the peer review evaluation methodology, please refer to the ERC Guide for Peer Reviewers applying to the Proof of Concept call.

 4. Proposal page limits and layout:

-o Administrative Proposal Submission forms (including Ethics Review Table) available online via the Participant Portal Submission System (PPSS) - pre-registration is required first.
+- Administrative Proposal Submission Forms (including the Ethics Review Table) are available online via the Participant Portal Submission System (PPSS) – pre-registration is required first.

 The minimum font size allowed is 11 points.
 The page size is A4 (with single line spacing).
-Side margins should be at least 20 mm and the bottom and top margins at least 15 mm.
+Side margins should be at least 20 mm and the bottom and top margins at least 15mm.
 Ensure that the font type chosen is clearly readable (e.g. Arial or Times New Roman).
-Experts will be instructed to disregard any excess pages.

 5. Indicative timetable for evaluation and grant agreement: please refer to the ERC Work Programme 2016 under the heading 'Indicative summary of main calls from the 2016 budget'.

-Specific provisions and funding rates: please refer to the ERC Work Programme 2016 under the headings 'Funding rates' and 'Consolidator Grant profile'.
+- Specific provisions and funding rates: please refer to the ERC Work Programme 2016 under the heading 'Proof of Concept'.

-ERC standard proposal template (administrative forms and research proposal)
+- ERC proposal template for POC (administrative forms and structure of technical annex)

 7. Additional provisions:

 Horizon 2020 budget flexibility: please refer to the ERC Work Programme 2016 in the Proof of Concept grants section, under the heading 'Maximum size of grant and grant assessment'.